0AnonymousSite0/QA_for_CCLR/README.md

 # Integrating Domain-Specific Knowledge Graph with Large Language Model for Question-Answering (QA) of Construction Laws and Regulations

 ## !!!
-As the paper is under work, all contents in this repository currently are not allowed to be re-used by anyone until this announcement is deleted.
+As the paper is under progress, all materials in this repository currently are not allowed to be re-used by anyone until this announcement is deleted.

 # 0. Videos of running the LLMs before and after integrating the CCLR knowledge graph
 ![GIF for running video of original LLMs.gif](https://s2.loli.net/2024/01/22/SrCTb8xwA6KsFau.gif)